backstage/backstage/packages/backend-tasks/api-report.md

   | (() => void | Promise<void>);

 // @public
-export class TaskManager {
+export class TaskScheduler {
   constructor(databaseManager: DatabaseManager, logger: Logger_2);
-  forPlugin(pluginId: string): PluginTaskManager;
+  // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@backstage/backend-tasks" does not have an export "PluginTaskManager" forPlugin(pluginId: string): PluginTaskScheduler;
   // (undocumented)
   static fromConfig(
     config: Config,